 When you have a little one, everything they do calls for observation.
 We can’t get enough of watching what our sweet little babies do.
 Even the sleeping position a baby chooses is cute!
+However, at some point, most parents wonder: Why do babies sleep with their butt in the air?

 This sleeping position seems to be a hit with all little ones.
-A baby can fall asleep in nearly any position, but one of their favorites among their different sleeping positions is sleeping with their butts in the air.
+A baby can fall asleep in nearly any position, but one of their favorite sleeping positions is with their bum in the air.
+There are reasons and myths surrounding just why this is.

 In this article, we’ll talk about baby’s sleeping habits and things like baby sleep science and more.